 Danny Kanell is a college football analyst for ESPN networks.
-He joined ESPN in 2010 as a college football game and studio analyst and currently works on the ABC Saturday afternoon college football game.
-He also serves as an analyst for ESPN’s Friday night football telecast, the College World Series Regional and Super Regional games and can frequently be heard hosting ESPN Radio programs.
+He joined ESPN in 2010 as a college football game and studio analyst and in 2015 joined ESPN’s Thursday, Friday and Saturday studio coverage.
+He previously worked the ABC Saturday afternoon and Friday night college football telecast, as well as the College World Series Regional and Super Regional games.

 In 2012 Kanell was one of three hosts on ESPNU’s late-night entertainment show UNITE.
 Prior to joining ESPN, Kanell was an NFL and college football analyst for WQAM Miami and CBS4 Miami.